frankstepanski/node-express-course/week3/readme.md

 JSON (JavaScript Object Notation) is a common format for storing and transmitting data over the internet.
 It is based on a subset of the JavaScript Programming Language, more specifically the [JavaScript object literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#objects_and_properties).

-It is easy for humans to read and write and easy for machines to parse and generate.
+It is easy for humans to read and write to this format as well as easy for machines to parse and generate.
 We all like easy, right?
 Just like the [song](https://www.youtube.com/watch?v=0XRrYgByp28) says, "It's easy like Sunday morning". :sunglasses:

 But do we as developers really create JSON from scratch?
 No, we don't.